Astroworld Festival crowd crush: Contractor and patron issues

-In Facebook posts made during and immediately after the event, Houston security director for CSC Jason Huckabay blamed festival attendees, who he called "idiots ... from 15–22 in age", while attributing deaths to a generation that "has no value in other peoples lives" and "waves of dumbasses breaking down fences trying to rush in" while his guards tried to halt them.
+In Facebook posts made during and immediately after the event, Houston security director for CSC Jason Huckabay blamed festival attendees, whom he called "idiots ... from 15–22 in age", while attributing deaths to a generation that "has no value in other peoples lives" and "waves of dumbasses breaking down fences trying to rush in" while his guards tried to halt them.

 Describing the events as an impossible feat about which he would have nightmares the rest of his life, ParaDocs CEO Pollak defended his more-than-70 event staff to reporters on November 15, saying his firm did not have the ability to stop the concert, which he felt should have been done earlier, but understood early concerns about possible rioting.
 He later told Houston Chronicle he had told his staff in a post-event meeting they had helped resuscitate three patients, and that they had enough medical equipment for the show, comparing it to a festival for 270,000 that had worked smoothly a weekend later.

 HFD Deputy Chief Isaac Garcia, who had lobbied for years with his union to mandate a greater presence of firefighters at large events, told USA Today a lack of radio communication and planning left them to assume ParaDocs was being overrun, at which point their recovery efforts would come too late and would likely have been pointless.